shamitashetty/Tick-er-Tweet/README.md

    Only a short term effect was observed on the stock market values of most companies and they seemed to recover from this slump in the long run.

+  **Challenges and Path forward**

 The sentiment analysis tool has limitations in accurately gauging the sentiment of sarcasm or tweets that don't fall in the category of positive/ negative/ neutral keywords.

 New features can be added to the script for giving information about the nature of tweets and stock data.
 Additional data can be gathered from other sources to make the analysis more reliable.

 ## References